innerstage/insurance-claims-etl/README.md

 ```
 If you have any issue here, check that only the correct XML files are being processed.

+**Note**: It's not the objective of this repository, but you can load the result of this pipeline to a local database instance if you set up a connection on `conns.yaml` correctly and make `ingest: True` on the pipeline script.

 ## Step 3: Getting data from the PDF file

-The latest data will be available at `https://www.dol.gov/ui/data.pdf`, you need to install `Tabula` to process the PDF file and extract the table with the advance claims, you can get it here: https://tabula.technology/
+The latest data will be available at https://www.dol.gov/ui/data.pdf, you need to install `Tabula` to process the PDF file and extract the table with the advance claims, you can get it here: https://tabula.technology/

 Once you install Tabula, it will ask you to import the PDF, and then you can click on `Autodetect Tables`, you need to make sure that only the `Advance State Claims - Not Seasonally Adjusted` table is selected by Tabula, if it's not, you can select the area of the table manually.